Rei-SwitchBot/faq/en-us/Pan Tilt Cam Series.md

 [How do I reset my Pan/Tilt Cam 2K? ](https://support.switch-bot.com/hc/en-us/articles/12317627234455)

-4. Please contact us if the problem persists by logging into the SwitchBot app > Profile > Feedback.
-Whenever you contact us, we would appreciate if you could provide us with the following information.
+4. we would appreciate if you could provide us with the following information.

 Video that doesn't turn on when plugged in